-Our previous blog post explained how to scan photos in high resolution with iPhone or iPad and Pic Scanner Gold app.
+Our previous post explained how to scan photos with iPhone or iPad and Pic Scanner Gold app.
 But how about film negatives and Kodachrome slides?
-Well, Pic Scanner Gold is not a negative scanner app, but if you have a box full of film negatives of old photographs, here is a neat trick to view them as positives, using just your iPhone and iPad!
+Well, Pic Scanner Gold is not a negative scanner app, but if you have film negatives of old photographs, here is a neat trick to view them as positives, using just your iPhone and iPad!
+No app needed.

-Do you have boxes or envelopes full of negative film strips lying at home?
-You might be curious what they contain, or maybe like to select and print a few photos from them.
+Have a box or envelope of negative film strips lying at home?
+Curious what they contain?
+Maybe you’d like to select and print photos from them?

-What do you normally do in this situation?
-Hold the film against a window or another light source, then try to figure out what those images are?
+Normally, you would hold the film against a window or a light source, then try to figure out what’s in there.
 Here is a much better way to do it, and it’s really easy!
+You’ll need:

-You will need a light source to uniformly illuminate the negatives from behind.
-“Uniformly” is important, so unless you are into photography gear and have a proper light box, you need a more commonplace alternative.
-Well, your computer screen will do the job splendidly.
-If you have an iPhone as well as an iPad, you could also use the iPad screen to back-light the negatives.
+You need a light source to uniformly illuminate the negatives from behind.
+“Uniformly” is important, so unless you are into photography gear and have a proper light box, you must rig up something simpler.
+An iPad will do the job splendidly.
+If you don’t have an iPad, you could use your computer screen (or, push come to shove, TV screen).